-So far as relevant to stammering the Disability Discrimination Act 1995 as it applies in Northern Ireland has pretty much the same definition of disability as the UK’s Equality Act 2010.
-Accordingly my pages on meaning of ‘disability’ should be useful (but discrimination based on perceived disability is not necessarily unlawful in Northern Ireland).
+The Disability Discrimination Act 1995 as it applies in Northern Ireland has broadly the same definition of disability as the Equality Act 2010 applying to the rest of the UK.

-On employment, the key point is that you cannot claim ‘discrimination arising from disability’ or ‘indirect discrimination’ for disability in Northern Ireland.
-Unless it is direct discrimination or harassment, you normally have to try and frame your claim as a failure to make reasonable adjustments.
+On employment, the key point is as above, that you often have to try and frame your claim as a failure to make reasonable adjustments.

 Goods and services

 Broadly, service providers are required not to treat disabled people less favourably, and to make reasonable adjustments.
 T